Zero Plaintext Secrets on Disk: Wire Hermes Agent to 1Password with a Survivable Launcher

 Replace plaintext API keys in ~/.hermes/.env with op:// secret references.
 A

-runtime — nothing sensitive lives on disk.
-Survives Hermes updates, works in
+— nothing sensitive lives on disk.
+Survives Hermes updates, works in scripts,

 # After setup, your .env goes from this: